Explore Peru's Andean Paradise

 Cajamarca

-Activities: Visit the Cuarto del Rescate, explore the Ventanillas de Otuzco, and relax in the Inca Baths.
+Activities: Visit Cuarto del Rescate, relax in Inca Baths.

 Accommodation: Guesthouses and hotels in Cajamarca.